TarunNanduri/Application-Development-Workshop-Series/Introduction/README.md

 #### Introduction session for Application Development

-* Basic Architecture of Applications and an intuitive explanation
+* Basic Architecture of Application and an intuitive explanation

+  * BackEnd
+  * FrontEnd
+  * Server

 * Tech Stacks we have for application development
   * MEAN